Thing To Do In The Area

 Coca Cola Lake:

-KariKari Estate Winery
+Karikari Estate Winery

-KariKari Estate Winery is just 2 minutes from Whatuwhiwhi Holiday Park and is a ‘must-visit’ if you enjoy the finest of wine and gourmet cuisine.
+Carrington Estate Winery is just 2 minutes from Whatuwhiwhi Holiday Park and is a ‘must-visit’ if you enjoy the finest of wine and gourmet cuisine.
 Northland is the birthplace of New Zealand wine, with Reverend Samuel Marsden having planted the first vines in Northland in 1819.
-Just under 200 years later Karikari Estate Vineyard opened its doors to become New Zealand's northern-most winery located here on the beautiful Karikari Peninsula at Doubtless Bay.
+Just under 200 years later Carrington Estate Vineyard opened its doors to become New Zealand's northern-most winery located here on the beautiful Karikari Peninsula at Doubtless Bay.

-Casual Diners are welcome but reservations are essential
+Casual Diners are welcome, but reservations are essential.

-Once a bustling whaling and trading port, this scenic historic village is home to some truly exquisite heritage buildings now housing cafe's and craft shops,
+Once a bustling whaling and trading port, this scenic historic village is home to some truly exquisite heritage buildings now housing cafe's and craft shops.

-Mangonui Wharf is a picturesque place to see the fishing boats bring in their day’s catch – dine over the water on fresh battered snapper and crispy hot chips at the world famous fish and chip shop.
-They have a market on a Saturday Morning 9am to 2pm.
+Mangonui Wharf is a picturesque place to see the fishing boats bring in their day’s catch – dine over the water, feast on fresh battered fish and crispy hot chips at the world-famous fish and chip shop.
+They have a market on a Saturday Morning 9am to 2pm

 Explore the mystery which caused the demise of these Kauri forests & discover why these events led to one of the biggest industrial booms in New Zealand.

 Come & experience this multi award winning visitor attraction, a timeless kingdom of the oldest workable timber in the world.
-Walk to the top floor through this world famous 45,000 year old tree trunk (staircase), it is a 25 minute drive from our park.
+Walk to the top floor through this world famous 45,000-year-old tree trunk (staircase), it is a 25-minute drive from our park.

-Butler Point is 40 minutes drive from our park.
-Butler house dates back to the 1840’s it is the home of retired whaling captain William Butler & his family.
+Butler Point is approximately a 35-minute drive from our park.
+Butler house dates to the 1840’s it is the home of retired whaling captain William Butler & his family.
 The whaling museum displays a full range of authentic harpoons & fully equipped whale boat as used from whale ships.
-They have the largest pohutukawa tree in NZ it is 10.9m in circumference around the tree trunk.
+They have the largest Pohutukawa tree in NZ it is 10.9m in circumference around the tree trunk.
 Bookings essential.
 There is also an 1840’s Victorian house (Butler House) with beautiful gardens.
-You’ll also see the largest Pohutakawa tree in New Zealand and have the opportunity to sample and then purchase delicious macadamia nuts from the on-site macadamia orchard.
+You will also sample and then purchase delicious macadamia nuts from the on-site macadamia orchard.